Empirical Studies Using the RSD Framework

 Kerry O'Regan and I began working on the embryonic versions of the Research Skill Development framework back in 2004.
 It is no exaggeration to say that we went through 150 iterations before the October 2006 version was published on this RSD website, and then subsequently in Higher Education Research and Development journal.
 During that timeframe, we were road-testing the RSD with Eleanor Peirce and Mario Ricci of the School of Medical Science, University of Adelaide.
 The earlier versions were clunky, and caused us some grief when applied to learning and especially assessment, but thanks to great fortitude by Mario and Eleanor, a more finely-tuned product emerged.
-When Said Al-Sarawi and Brian Ng from Electrical and Electronic Engineering came to see us with writing problems of International Masters students, they saw that they could readily adapt and apply the RSD to their context.
+When Said Al-Sarawi and Brian Ng from Electrical and Electronic Engineering came to see us to discuss their International Masters students' writing problems, they saw that they could readily adapt and apply the RSD to their context.

 Since that time, there have been about 30 disciplines in eight Australian Universities, and in universities in Canada, the South Pacific and the USA, that have adopted the RSD.
 This, we feel, is not a substantial indication of effectiveness in itself, as there is a tendency internationally to follow the leader until an idea becomes unfashionable.
 It may be that some popular ideas ultimately lack substance, so sustainment over long time-periods may be a better indication of effectiveness than current popularity.